Twigonometry/Cybersecurity-Notes/Cheat Sheets/Linux/Linux Shells.md

 You should now have an interactive shell!

+You can then run `export TERM=xterm` to allow clearing the terminal.

 If your line wrapping seems off, you may need to recalibrate the columns and rows in your new shell.
 Do the following:

 - Execute `stty -a` on your host machine and make a note of the rows and columns number